-In 1940, catalysis was a little-used chemical process, but Haldor Topsøe believed that one day it could serve a huge, unmet industrial need and at the same time provide important benefits to society.
+In 1940, catalysis was a little-used chemical process, but Dr. Topsøe believed that one day it could serve a huge, unmet industrial need and at the same time benefit the society.
 This idea turned out to be prophetic considering the huge importance of catalysis of today.

 In 1958, Haldor Topsøe bought a farm, Linderupgaard, in Frederikssund, where the catalyst production plant is situated today.
 Catalyst production commenced the following year.